AI Glossary - Background AI Glossary - Background

 Analogy

 Imagine a sieve with increasingly finer meshes.
-The top layer catches coarse things (shapes), the next finer details (edges), the deepest layer recognizes complex patterns (a face).
-Deep Learning has many such "sieve layers."
+The top layer catches coarse things (shapes), the next finer details (edges), the deepest layer recognises complex patterns (a face).

 Why is this important?